bymarcelolewin/content-modeling-cli/README.md

 - **Emoji Support**
   Enhance clarity and usability by adding emojis to content types and fields from a centralized emoji library—improving the authoring experience in Contentful.

-- **Extensible Field Type Registry**
+- **Custom Field Types**
-  Developers can extend the CLI with support for custom field types and business logic via a modular, pluggable field registry—adapting the tool to your team’s specific modeling needs.
+  >(Coming soon) Developers can extend the CLI with support for custom field types with business logic (local to your project) via a modular, pluggable field registry—adapting the tool to your team’s specific modeling needs.

 - **Command Line Simplicity**
   Perform all modeling tasks using a single command (`cm`)—making your process fast, consistent, and easily scriptable for automation or CI/CD integration.